Loyalists of former Yemen ruler reject foreign intervention

-DUBAI (Reuters) - Army officers loyal to former president Ali Abdullah Saleh, a powerful ally of Yemen’s Houthi militia, strongly reject any foreign intervention to end the country’s worsening conflict, a statement carried on a website affiliated to Saleh said.
+DUBAI, March 25 (Reuters) - Army officers loyal to former president Ali Abdullah Saleh, an ally of Yemen’s Houthi group, expressed “utter rejection” of any foreign intervention to end the country’s conflict, according to a statement carried on a website affiliated to Saleh.

-Saleh is still highly influential in the military despite having given up power in 2011 after mass protests against his rule, and troops loyal to him are believed to be backing Houthi forces fighting his successor President Abd-Rabbu Mansour Hadi.

-Hadi, a political foe of Saleh‘s, asked the U.N.
-Security Council on Tuesday to back military action by “willing countries” to combat an advance by the Houthis, who seized the capital in September and become Yemen’s de facto main power.

 “We express our total and utter rejection of any external interference in Yemeni affairs under any pretext and in any form and from any side,” the so-called Higher Committee to Preserve the Armed Forces and Security said.